sirfifer/voicelearn-ios/docs/server/README.md

 1. Install Ollama on your MacBook: `brew install ollama`
 2. Start Ollama: `ollama serve`
 3. Pull a model: `ollama pull llama3.2:3b`
-4. Update VoiceLearn to point to `http://localhost:11434`
+4. Update UnaMentis to point to `http://localhost:11434`

 See the detailed guides for production-ready setups.